Lightroom & Smugmug Workflow

 Move Old Photos in One Folder

-I bought Scott Kelby’s The Adobe Photoshop Lightroom CC Book for Digital Photographers.
+I bought Scott Kelby’s The Adobe Photoshop Lightroom CC Book for Digital Photographers (Affiliate link).
 So following his advice, I am keeping all my photos in one folder.
 Under that folder I created several folders like Events, Friends, Family, Travel, Personal, Clients, and Old Photos.

 The next steps is to go through 1000s of photos and reject any photo that should have been deleted long time ago.
 Some bad photos have nostalgic value; I keep those.
 But anything that is not a decent photo, I delete it.